by ProcureDeskLast Updated : Nov-20-2020

-This case covers the automation of purchase order and invoice process.
-The idea is to have the end to end process in one system so that it is efficient for the procurement and Accounts Payables team.
-The entire process is streamlined and that ensures faster processing of the documents.
-This use case needs close collaboration with your Account payables team
+This case covers the automation of the purchase order and invoice process.
+The idea is to have the end-to-end process in one system to be efficient for the Procurement and Accounts Payables team.
+The entire process is streamlined, and that ensures faster processing of the documents.
+This use case needs close collaboration with your Account payables team.

-This use case covers the steps mentioned in purchasing use case and the following steps.
+This use case covers the steps mentioned in the purchasing use case and thttps://www.procuredesk.com/purchase-order-system/he following steps.

-The common mechanism includes EDI (Electronic Data Interchange), email and cXML.
-Don’t worry about the jargons, your procurement system vendor should be able to take care of this for you.
+The standard mechanism includes EDI (Electronic Data Interchange), email, and cXML.
+Don’t worry about the jargon; your procurement system vendor should be able to take care of this for you.

 Other than our obvious bias towards this recommendation, here are some reasons why you should think about investing in procurement technology from day one.

-2. Having a modern procurement system helps you to better understand the Spend trends and delivers line item visibility.
-That visibility not only drives better decision making within the organization, it also helps the procurement department to drive better cost savings.
+2. A modern procurement system helps you better understand the Spend trends and delivers line item visibility.
+That visibility not only drives better decision-making within the organization; it also helps the procurement department to drive better cost savings.

 3. When you are starting the department, you have limited resources.
-Bu automating the purchasing process, you can focus on more value-add activities rather than focusing on tactical activities of pushing the order outs.
+Bu automating the purchasing process, you can focus on more value-add activities rather than tactical activities of pushing the order outs.

 4. There are tangible cost savings by reducing the cost of processing purchase orders.
-Don’t take our word for it, calculate your own cost of a purchase order.
+Please don’t take our word for it; calculate your own cost of a purchase order.

-5. Procurement technology is inexpensive now so why not give a better experience to your stakeholders and elevate the value of the procurement department?
+5. Procurement technology is inexpensive now, so why not give your stakeholders a better experience and elevate the procurement department’s value?

-When it comes to investing in technology, Procurement is always dealing with limited budgets.
-You would need to prioritize what technology components make sense in the beginning and what can be implemented later.
+When it comes to investing in technology, Procurement is constantly dealing with limited budgets.
+You would need to prioritize what technology components make sense initially and what can be implemented later.

-The prioritization would be driven by a lot of factors.
-For example, if you have a large volume of purchase orders, then it makes sense to first automate the purchasing process.
+A lot of factors would drive the prioritization.
+For example, if you have a large volume of purchase orders, it makes sense to automate the purchasing process.

-We have covered different areas of building a procurement team but the most important part of team building is to have an approach to increase stakeholder engagement
+We have covered different areas of building a procurement team, but the essential part of team building is to have an approach to increase stakeholder engagement

-There are different ways to engage your stakeholders and you we already covered this subject in detail – how to increase stakeholder engagement
+There are different ways to engage your stakeholders, and we have already covered this subject in detail – how to increase stakeholder engagement

 Here is a summary of what we have written so far on this subject